The Xometry app works best with JavaScript enabled!

 6. Informs researchers and scientists studying the material behavior of new materials, the improvement of existing ones, and the advancement of combination/process development.

-What Are the Challenges of the Test for Fracture or Breaking Point?
+Challenges in Testing for Fracture or Breaking Point

 Testing for fracture or breaking point in materials is fraught with problems.
 Such challenges are listed below: